nathanwangly/nathanwangly.github.io/_pages/cv.md

 My role as a Behavioural Research Manager involves two components: supporting the design and delivery of business initiatives, and collaborating on academic research projects with universities.

 My business delivery responsibilities have included:
-* Adding scientific rigour to business initiatives (e.g. by developing robust experimental designs or producing literature reviews)
+* Adding scientific rigour to business initiatives (e.g., by developing robust experimental designs or producing literature reviews)
 * Performing data analysis (using R, SQL) to evaluate the effectiveness of interventions, and to produce insights that inform key strategic and prioritisation decisions
 * Collaborating within an Agile environment to deliver as part of a multidisciplinary digital design team; including UX designers, developers, and data scientists